Avant que l'ombre... à Bercy (residency)

-Avant que l'ombre... à Bercy is Mylène Farmer's 2006 concert tour in support of her sixth studio album, Avant que l'ombre....
-It was the fourth tour of the singer.
+Avant que l'ombre... à Bercy was a 2006 concert residency by French singer Mylène Farmer in support of her sixth studio album, Avant que l'ombre....
+It was the fourth concert series of the singer.
 Unlike her previous tours, all 13 concerts took place at Palais Omnisports de Bercy in Paris; "Avant que l'ombre" can therefore be considered as a concert residency rather than a fully fledged tour.

 More than 169,000 tickets were sold about a year before the concerts.